Your AI agents code fast. This is how they code right.

 Your AI CTO reads what the world ships today.

-The four-step loop below doesn't run on training data from a year ago.
-It runs on a continuously-evolving knowledge graph that watches what's being built right now — and quietly updates what your AI CTO knows.
+Not training data from a year ago — a live knowledge graph that watches what's being built right now.

 The voices who build things

-Architecture leads at Stripe, Linear, Vercel, Notion.
-Engineers with track records — not generic AI influencers.
+Architecture leads with real track records, not AI influencers.

-Trending GitHub repos in your space — filtered for staying power, not flash-in-the-pan stars.
+Trending repos filtered for staying power, not flash-in-the-pan stars.

 (Microsoft Research)"]:::paper impl["⚙️ Microsoft GraphRAG